vudash/vudash/docs/datasources/README.md

-# Plugins
+# Datasources

-## What is a Plugin
+## What is a Datasource

-A plugin is a way of contributing behaviour to vudash, such as a way to obtain data, or an extra action that widgets can perform.

-Datasources are a good example of plugins, as they provide the mechanism for widgets to recieve the information they show.
+A datasource provides the mechanism for widgets to recieve the information they show.

-## What can a Plugin do

-Currently, plugins can contribute the following behaviour

-* Add a datasource

-## How to add a plugin to the dashboard
+## How to add a datasource to the dashboard

 In this guide, we'll install the `value` datasource and use it in a widget.